Pomona-College-CS181-SP2020/MarcelAlfonsoGarcia-rationalizer/BUG.md

 Cannot figure out how to add the first ingredient input fields without using scale Making the conversions will require a lot of graph algorithms work Having problems formatting error messages to look nicely
+  Soln: I figured out how to make the inputs highlight in red if there is an error, made error message just appear on top of input box

+# 5/4/2020
+Travis CI seems to accept elm now, but is failing when trying to run elm-format Cannot figure out how to add the first ingredient input fields without using scale Making the conversions will require a lot of graph algorithms work